 3) The Fire Wave and Elephant Rock trails (Valley of Fire State Park):

 Length of the hikes: 2-3 miles each (check with Alltrails to be safe).

-Information about the hikes: Valley of Fire State Park is a very “cool” place to explore and it’s also close to Lake Mead, which features it’s own fun filled activities you can do (such as kayaking).
+Information about the hikes: Valley of Fire State Park is a very “cool” place to explore and I do believe it’s the closest state park you’ll find near Las Vegas.